Determination

 in part, by appropriate primer selection.

-Locked nucleic acid (LNA) single nucleotide polymorphism (SNP) genotype analysis and validation using real-time PCR.
+(LNA) single nucleotide polymorphism (SNP) genotype analysis and

 Johnson MP, Haupt LM, Griffiths LR.